AnirudhOO7/Major-project/README.md

 # Major-project
-This repo hs all the files and docs related to my major project during my final year
+This repo has all the files and docs related to my major project during my final year